FraL96/Italian_Inside_Milestone3/README.md

 The shortcut icon is been taken from [Favicon.io](https://favicon.io/).

-The pictures of the categories have been found on [Pexels.com](https://www.pexels.com/).
+The pictures of the categories, recipes and the background have been found on [Pexels.com](https://www.pexels.com/).

-The pictures used for the regions are from [Pixabay](https://pixabay.com/it/).

-The pictures of the recipes, some are mine, of dishes that I made.
-Some have been taken from Pexels.
-Some others have been supplied by my friend [Giacomo](https://www.instagram.com/ziojack93/).

 ## Code

 The graphic element of the map of Italy is been created by [Antonio Dal Cin](https://codepen.io/Antoniox22/pen/oYRowJ).
+The map tooltips code is been created by [Naila Ahmad](https://codepen.io/nailaahmad/pen/bEBaxo).

 Some code snippets like the regEx pattern have been taken from [StackOverflow](https://stackoverflow.com/).